Plant Brainrot Simulator Mutations Guide

 Can plants mutate when merging/fusing?

-What should I do if I mutated too early?
+What if I mutated too early?

 Does mutation fail give weight (+0.5kg)?